mattt/TOONEncoder/README.md

 A Swift encoder for [TOON](https://github.com/toon-format/spec) (Token-Oriented Object Notation), a compact format designed to reduce LLM token usage by 30–60% compared to JSON.

-This implementation conforms to **TOON specification version 3.0**.

 LLM tokens have a cost, and JSON is verbose.
 TOON saves tokens while remaining human-readable by using indentation for structure and tabular format for uniform data: